 What differentiates a fixed-rate mortgage from an adjustable-rate option?
 An expert homebuyer will know the ins and outs of assorted mortgage options and select one that corresponds to his or her finances.

 To learn about mortgages and how they work, you'll want to meet with credit unions and banks.
 These lenders can describe the different types of mortgages and the pros and cons associated with them.

 Also, an expert homebuyer will get pre-approved for a mortgage.
 With a mortgage in hand, this homebuyer will be able to stick to a price range as he or she searches for the ideal home.

 3. Collaborate with a Real Estate Agent

-Now, let's take a look at three tips to help you reap the benefits of a successful homebuying experience.
+Now, let's take a look at three tips to help you bring your A-game to the homebuying journey.

 2. Get Pre-Approved for a Mortgage